Grodzisk Mazowiecki–Zawiercie railway: Modernization after 2009

-High speed tests using the new Pendolino ED250 on the CMK were conducted in November 2013.
+High speed tests using the new Pendolino on the CMK were conducted in November 2013.
 On the first day of tests, 16 November, the Pendolino reached 242 km/h.
 On 24 November 2013 the final day of tests on the CMK the Pendolino reached 293 km/h.

 In early 2014 installation of 13 high-speed railroad switches (points in British terminology) of the most modern type was carried out at Szeligi on the CMK some 22 km south of Grodzisk Mazowiecki.
 These are moveable-frog (or 'swingnose') switches of the type used on French TGV and German high-speed rail lines, and the switches at Szeligi are the first such installation in Poland.
 All of the switches permit 250 km/h speed in the 'through' direction, with a diverging speed of 100 km/h on 5 switches and diverging speed of 60 km/h on 4 other switches.
 The installation at Szeligi was carried out by the Polish subsidiary VAE Polska of the Austrian supplier Voestalpine Weichensysteme GmbH.

-On 14 December 2014 Pendolino services under the name 'Express Intercity Premium' began operating on the CMK, with trains running from Kraków and Katowice to Warsaw on the CMK and continuing to Gdańsk and Gdynia.
+On 14 December 2014 Pendolino services under the name 'Express Intercity Premium' began operating on the CMK, with trains running from Kraków and Katowice to Warsaw on the CMK and continuing to Gdańsk and Gdynia on PKP line 9.
 The Pendolinos reach 200 km/h on a total of 133 kilometers of the CMK, divided into two disjoint sections; the first regularly scheduled operation at 200 km/h in Poland.
 In addition, two daily Pendolinos run from Warsaw to Wrocław, running on the CMK part of the way to Częstochowa and continuing via Opole to Wrocław.